ayushraka1/MailDiya/README.md

 ############## YouTube Channel : https://bit.ly/TuhinTheHacker ##############<br>
 ############## Dedicated to    : Diya Saha ##############<br>

+# By Changing the name, You won't be a script developer...

 ## Note:

 - The script requires working network connection to work.